helenclx/helenchong.dev/src/projects/quizzical.md

 ---
 title: Quizzical
 summary: Test your knowledge with this quiz game.
 A solo project for Scrimba's React course.
-image: /assets/images/projects/Quizzical.avif
+image: Quizzical_whoabw.avif
 imageAlt: Screenshot of the Quizzical project
-tech:
+imageWidth: 1898
-  - React.js
+imageHeight: 1086
-  - API
+tech: ["React.js", "API"]
 ---

 ## Project Links